 In view of customers' demand for a larger-capacity and more comprehensive security system, as well as other needs, Reolink released a new 36-channel NVR—RLN36.

-This article will introduce the details about this NVR.
+This article will introduce the details about this NVR model.

 - It supports all Reolink IP cameras (12MP, 8MP, 5MP, and 4MP).
-You can have up to 36 cameras work with this NVR.
+You can connect up to 36 cameras to this NVR.